9 Ways to Fix “Network Discovery Is Turned off” in Windows 10

 Network Discovery is a feature included in Windows 10 that allows its users to find other devices connected to the network with this feature turned on.
 It is utilized to share folders and files among various devices on the network.
 It is also possible to share printers that are locally attached to complete errands for other computers connected to the network.

 Users have reported that this method can be the most user-friendly for sharing information via an identical network.
-Users do not need to send an email attachment every when they wish to share something with colleagues.
+Users do not need to send an email attachment every time they wish to share something with colleagues.

-Fix ‘Network Discovery is Turned Off’ Error in Windows 10
+How to Fix Network Discovery is Turned Off Error in Windows 10

 Method 1: Choose the right Sharing Mode